Oxid15/cascade/cascade/docs/source/explanations/dataset.rst

 Manually written documentation for Dataset is the best thing that can be done and should be enforced.

 Cascade has default builtin ways to write dataset doc.
-It is called Data Card and it can be used with DataRegistrator
+It is called DataCard.

 Modifier